 Keeping all lights off, she ignited the Pegasus engine.
 It whined into life without argument.
 Disengaging the brake, she taxied the plane out into the rain, where even the sound of its engine was dulled by the deluge of water falling from the sky.
 When clear of the hangar by about ten feet, the woman checked she was buckled into the seat and slipped on a flying helmet she found on the floor.

 Once the helmet was adjusted to fit comfortably, she vectored the engine thrust downwards through the four exhausts and opened the throttle.
-The whine grew to a banshee-like wail as the airframe slipped the bonds of gravity and rose into the darkness, still showing no lights, on a cushion of 18,000 pounds of thrust.
+The whine grew into a banshee-like wail as the airframe slipped the bonds of gravity and rose into the darkness, still showing no lights, on a cushion of 18,000 pounds of thrust.

 This particular Harrier was twenty years old, give or take a year, but had been well maintained and took to the air with the assured grace of a serving fighter.
 The airframe had been coated from nose to tail in specialist black paint.
 Operating at night, it made her practically invisible to radar and just as invisible to the naked eye, unless the moon was out and the skies were clear.
 You could hear her coming but she was hard to spot.